Surely you’ve seen the term “thin content” – digital marketing speak for content that provides little to no value – in your online travels.

 - Observe how many pages are indexed.

-- Take a quick glance at what title tags and URL structures are being used.
+- Take a quick glance at what title tags, meta descriptions, and URL structures are being used.

 Ask the business owner what the highest ROI pages are, and focus on them.